hogeschool/webdev-semester/24-25/modulewijzer.md

       * Credit: 100 %  of Exam Grade

 3.3  **Project Assessment**
 The project assessment will comprise of assessment of the quality of the product and student's individual contribution.
-The product will be evaluated based on the [rubric](rubric.md) and individual contribution maybe decided based on assessor(s) judgment of the student's understanding
+The product will be evaluated based on the [rubric](rubric.md). and individual contribution maybe decided based on assessor(s) judgment of the student's understanding, contribution
    - API part:
       * When: In Week 6/7
       * Coverage: Implementation of backend